-The increase in electric alternative revenue programs during 2022 is due to the recovery of suspended finance charges as approved in the 2021 Rate Order and to lower actual billed revenues compared to the Rate Order prescribed targets.
-The decrease in natural gas alternative revenue programs quarter over quarter is due to actual billed revenues above the prescribed targets partially offset by the recovery of suspended finance charges as approved in the 2021 Rate Order.
+The quarter over quarter increase in natural gas alternative revenue programs is due to actual billed revenues below the prescribed targets and to the recovery of suspended finance charges as approved in the 2021 Rate Order.
+The year over year decrease in natural gas alternative revenue programs is due to actual billed revenues above the prescribed targets during the first quarter partially offset by the recovery of suspended finance charges as approved in the 2021 Rate Order.

-The quarter over quarter decrease in other electric revenue adjustments is due to lower customer credits for previously deferred revenues in excess of prescribed targets and bill credit surcharges in 2022 when compared to bill credits issued to customers in 2021.
-The decrease in other natural gas revenue adjustments is primarily due to lower bill credits in 2022 when compared to 2021.
-Further impacting the decreases in other revenue adjustments for electric and natural gas are higher NRAs recorded during the first quarter 2022 related to PSC complaint rate and customer satisfaction survey performance ratings above and below the PSC prescribed targets, respectively.
+The quarter and year over year decrease in other electric revenue adjustments is due to lower customer credits for previously deferred revenues in excess of prescribed targets and bill credit surcharges in 2022 when compared to bill credits issued to customers in 2021.

+The quarter over quarter increase in other natural gas revenue adjustments is primarily due to lower bill credits in 2022 when compared to 2021 and higher NRAs recorded during 2021 related to net plant and depreciation targets that resulted from delays in the completion of certain capital projects as compared to levels included in rates.